 Electricity: The Rural Electrification Board (REB) at present is providing electricity facility within Paurashava area.
 There is no existing substation within the Paurashava.
-Electricity poles of different sizes exist in the study area to carry power network and the total number is 120.
-They cover almost every ward in the study area.
+Electricity poles of different sizes exist in the planning area to carry power network and the total number is 1727.
+They cover almost every ward.
 High voltage towers are distributed evenly and transformers are used to transform the high voltage to low voltage for distributing to the clients.
-High voltage line (33KV) passed beside the highway in Ward No. 9.
-There are HT/LT transformer stations which step down high voltages into low voltages which reach various Mohallah and Community areas through this electric supply line.
+High voltage line (33KV) passes beside the highway.
+There are HT/LT transformer stations which step down high voltages into low voltages reach various Mohallah and Community areas through the electric supply line.

-Telecommunication: There is a telephone exchange having a capacity of 230 lines maintained by Bangladesh Telecommunication Company Limited (BTCL) in the Paurashava area.
-At present there are 182 land telephone users in the area.
-There are also mobile phone networks of GrameenPhone, Robi, Citycell, Banglalink and Airtel which cover the entire study area.
+Telecommunication: There is a telephone exchange having capacity of 200 lines maintained by Bangladesh Telecommunication Company Limited (BTCL) in the Paurashava area.
+At present, there are 155 land telephone users.
+There are also mobile phone networks of GrameenPhone, Robi, Citycell, Banglalink and Airtel which cover the entire Paurashava.

-Gas supply: Gas supply is not available in the Paurashava area.
+Gas supply: Gas supply is not available in the Paurashava.

-The projection of utility service depends on the population growth and need assessment of the Paurashava inhabitants.
-After completion of population projection it is found that, population of the planning area will be 22846 in the year 2021 and 26157 in 2031.
-Projection on utility services also depends on present condition of urban services and future demand of those services.
+The projection of utility service depends on the growth of population and the need assessment of the Paurashava inhabitants.
+After population projection it is found that, population of this area will be 36920 in the year 2021.
+Projection on utility services also depends on present condition urban services and facilities and future demand of those services.